This Tech Hack Will Instantly Teach Your Child Their Phone Number

 How Kids Learn

-My daughter is becoming a reading/writing learner, but as a 5-year-old she still learns best through touch and manipulation.
+At 5-years-old, she is becoming a reading/writing learner, but learns best through touch and manipulation.

 This theory of tactile (touch) learning is why kids at Montessori schools tend to excel at math.
 Numbers are assigned a physical item to represent them.
-As a Montessori advocate, I knew if I could find a touch way to teach my child a phone number, she would have an easier time remembering it.
+As a Montessori advocate, I knew one thing:

 Every child will develop a unique learning style as they grow, but when teaching a young children a phone number, you need something they can touch.